 Each Commissioner covers a particular area of the Law:

-Nicholas Paines QC, Commissioner for Public Law and the Law in Wales
+Nicholas Paines KC, Commissioner for Public Law and the Law in Wales

 Professor Nicholas Hopkins, Commissioner for Property, Family and Trust Law